dee-2197/DATA_550_final_project/README.md

-After building a docker image, to run a docker image just type “docker run -v”/$(pwd)"/report:/home/rstudio/project/final_project <image_tag>" in the bash terminal. image_tag- use same name used to build an image. "/$(pwd)“- command substitution for working directory and in quotations as has space, We used extra / as using windows operating system.
+After building a docker image, to run a docker image just type “docker run -v”/$(pwd)"/report:/home/rstudio/project/final_project <image_tag>" in the bash terminal.($there is “space” after -v ) image_tag- use same name used to build an image.
+“/\$(pwd)“- command substitution for working directory and in quotations as has space, We used extra / as using windows operating system.
 This command mounts project_final directory of our system root directory to the project_final directory of image root directory, so as to open final report created in image, in local final_project directory.

 We can add “-it” in starting and “bash” at end like ” docker run -it -v